 Instead, these campuses became hotbeds of opposition to the Sultan’s absolutist ruling style.
-Graduates, who took on the name Young Turks (this is before they were known for Armenian Genocide, or hosting left-wing talk shows), had a decisively Western-oriented outlook, spoke fluent French and longed to replicate the democratic, bureaucratic and industrial reforms they had witnessed in the capitals of Europe in their own country.
+Graduates, who took on the monicker Young Turks (this is before they were known for Armenian Genocide, or hosting left-wing talk shows), had adopted a decisively Western-oriented outlook, spoke fluent French and longed to replicate the democratic, bureaucratic and industrial reforms they had witnessed in the capitals of Europe in their own country.
 His time in the Ottoman school system exposed Kemal to liberal ideas, causing him much trouble with the authorities.
 He was eventually imprisoned and exiled to Syria.

-In time, Kemal developed an Ottomanist ideology.
+In time, Kemal developed an ‘Ottomanist’ ideology.
 He argued for a free and multicultural Ottoman Empire, united under a civic Ottoman identity rather than ethnic nationalism.
 He had been vocal about the Empire’s treatment of its minorities such as the Armenians.

-In poetic irony, Kemal’s son by his second wife, Zeki Kuneralp, would years later become the intended victim of a failed ASALA attack while serving as Turkish ambassador in Madrid.
+It is in this period of turmoil that Kemal briefly returned to Constantinople, marrying his second wife before escaping to Britain with his children.
+In a feat of poetic irony, Kemal’s son by his second wife, Zeki Kuneralp, would years later become the intended victim of a failed ASALA attack while serving as Turkish ambassador in Madrid.

 But Kemal’s zealous struggle to prosecute the CUP, combined with his reputation as an Anglophile, brought him many enemies in interbellum Turkey.
 His vocal opposition to Mustafa Kemal Ataturk’s increasingly popular nationalist movement proved to be the last straw.

 His captors placed him on a train to Ankara, where he would be tried for treason by the Kemalist authorities.
 The train never reached its destination.
 He was apprehended shortly after his departure and lynched by an angry mob.
 The crowd hung a sign with the fictitious, Armenian-sounding name “Artun Kemal” around his neck as a final display of indignity for his defense of the Armenians.

 His memory would live on in Turkey as one of the country’s most iconic traitors.